jul-ian/iris-practice/README.md

-# iris-practice
-Using the iris dataset from the UCI Machine Learning Repository for practice
+# Using the iris UCI Machine Learning Repository dataset for practice